-The categories for which we are able to undertake the incidence analysis include the main cash transfers, noncontributory pensions, and public spending on education and primary healthcare; hereafter we shall refer to the sum of these categories as Social Spending Benchmark.
-Specifically, Social Spending Benchmark includes: direct cash transfers, noncontributory social assistance pensions, moratorium pensions, education, and health.
+The categories for which we were able to undertake the incidence analysis include main cash transfers, noncontributory pensions, and public spending on education and primary healthcare; hereafter we shall refer to the sum of these categories as Social Spending.
 In our benchmark scenario, contributory pensions are included under net market income.
-Since, as discussed Lustig, Pessino, and Scott (2012), contributory pensions are a mix of deferred market income and government transfers, we also carry out the benefit incidence analysis with contributory pensions is called Social Spending Sensitivity.
+Since, as discussed in Lustig and Higgins (2013), contributory pensions are a mix of deferred consumption and government transfers, we also carried out the benefit incidence analysis with contributory pensions included under government transfers to check the sensitivity of our results.
 In what follows, we present a brief description of each category included in the incidence analysis.